Slavery in Africa: West Africa

 Martin Klein has said that before the Atlantic trade, slaves in Western Sudan "made up a small part of the population, lived within the household, worked alongside free members of the household, and participated in a network of face-to-face links."
 With the development of the trans-Saharan slave trade and the economies of gold in the western Sahel, a number of the major states became organized around the slave trade, including the Ghana Empire, the Mali Empire, the Bono State and Songhai Empire.
 However, other communities in West Africa largely resisted the slave trade.
 The Jola refused to participate in the slave trade up into the end of the seventeenth century, and did not use slave labour within their own communities until the nineteenth century.
 The Kru and Baga also fought against the slave trade.
-The Mossi Kingdoms tried to take over key sites in the trans-Saharan trade and, when these efforts failed, the Mossi became defenders against slave raiding by the powerful states of the western Sahel.
-The Mossi would eventually enter the slave trade in the 1800s with the Atlantic slave trade being the main market.
+The Mossi Kingdoms tried to take over key sites in the trans-Saharan trade and, when these efforts failed, became defenders against slave raiding by the powerful states of the western Sahel.
+The Mossi eventually entered the slave trade in the 1800s, mainly in the Atlantic slave trade.

-Senegal was a catalyst for slave trade, and from the Homann Heirs map figure shown, shows a starting point for migration and a firm port of trade.
+Senegal was a catalyst for the slave trade, serving as a port of departure for many transatlantic voyages.
 The culture of the Gold Coast was based largely on the power that individuals held, rather than the land cultivated by a family.
-Western Africa, and specifically places like Senegal, were able to arrive at the development of slavery through analyzing the aristocratic advantages of slavery and what would best suit the region.
-This sort of governing that used "political tool" of discerning the different labours and methods of assimilative slavery.
-The domestic and agricultural labour became more evidently primary in Western Africa due to slaves being regarded as these "political tools" of access and status.
-Slaves often had more wives than their owners, and this boosted the class of their owners.
+Western Africa developed slavery by analysing the advantages to the aristocracy of slavery and what would best suit the region.
+This sort of governing used the "political tool" of discerning the different labours and methods of assimilative slavery.
+Domestic and agricultural labour became more evidently primary in Western Africa due to slaves being regarded as "political tools" of access and status.
+Slaves often had more wives than their owners, and this boosted the status of their owners.
 Slaves were not all used for the same purpose.
-European colonizing countries were participating in the trade to suit the economic needs of their countries.
-The parallel of "Moorish" traders found in the desert compared to the Portuguese traders that were not as established pointed out the differences in uses of slaves at this point, and where they were headed in the trade.
+European colonizing countries participated in the trade to suit the economic needs of their individual countries.
+The parallel of "Moorish" traders in the desert compared to Portuguese traders who were not as established pointed out the differences in uses of slaves at this point, and where they were headed in the trade.